Liverpool Parks Police: 19th century

-Section 52 of the Liverpool Improvement and Waterworks Act 1871 gave the Improvements Committee the power to appoint regular Park Keepers and to make park bye-laws for the parks and recreation grounds under their control.
-Section 113 of the Act also permitted the Committee to bring prosecutions for breaches of the by-laws.
-However, the Keepers themselves were not then attested as constables, and did not have police powers, and complaints from members of the public caused the Committee to approach the Head Constable of the Liverpool Police and request he appoint all the Liverpool Park Keepers as special constables.
+Section 52 of the Liverpool Improvement and Waterworks Act 1871 (34 & 35 Vict. c. clxxxiv) gave the Improvements Committee the power to appoint regular park keepers and to make park bye-laws for the parks and recreation grounds under their control.
+Section 113 of the act also permitted the committee to bring prosecutions for breaches of the by-laws.
+However, the Keepers themselves were not then attested as constables, and did not have police powers, and complaints from members of the public caused the committee to approach the Head Constable of the Liverpool Police and request he appoint all the Liverpool Park Keepers as special constables.
 He agreed, and the existing Park Keepers were attested as specials that year.
 A new uniform, similar to the standard contemporary police uniform, was introduced, with a custodian helmet.
 The new helmet had a helmet plate similar in design to that off the Town Police, but with the words "Park Keeper" for "Liverpool Police".

-In 1882, the Liverpool Improvement Act gave the power for the Corporation's Improvements Committee to appoint the Park Keepers as constables in their own right, without having to rely on the Liverpool Watch Committee as previously.
-The Keepers were renamed "Park Constables", and the helmet plate was re-issued with the words "Park Constable".
-Their powers and privileges as constables extended to all parks under the control of the City Council (including those outside the new boundary of the City), and in the next year, the Park Constables were issued with batons and handcuffs.
+The Liverpool Improvement Act 1882 (45 & 46 Vict. c. lv) gave the power for the corporation's Improvements Committee to appoint the Park Keepers as constables in their own right, without having to rely on the Liverpool Watch Committee as previously.
+The keepers were renamed "park constables", and the helmet plate was re-issued with the words "Park Constable".
+Their powers and privileges as constables extended to all parks under the control of the city council (including those outside the new boundary of the city), and in the next year, the park constables were issued with batons and handcuffs.

-In 1891, the strength stood at 1 Inspector, 4 Sergeants and 60 Constables, with salaries from 26 to 30 shillings per week.
+In 1891, the strength stood at 1 inspector, 4 sergeants and 60 constables, with salaries from 26 to 30 shillings per week.

 20th century

 First half of the century

 On 15 April 1919, the Head Constable of the City Police, Francis Caldwall, wrote to the Under Secretary of State at the Home Office, saying:

 His letter suggested that the City Police should take over responsibility for policing the parks, but on 15 May the Home Office replied that they considered that "the responsibility of maintenance of order within a public park" rested with the "authority on whom the management of the park is entrusted", which in Liverpool was the Parks and Gardens Committee of the City Council.
-The Headquarters of the Parks Police were located in Newsham Park in 1920, and each park came under the control of an individual Parks Superintendent, with overall responsibility held by Liverpool Corporation Parks Chief Superintendent.
+The headquarters of the Parks Police were located in Newsham Park in 1920, and each park came under the control of an individual Parks Superintendent, with overall responsibility held by Liverpool Corporation Parks Chief Superintendent.